hakirisec/hakiri_toolbelt/README.md

 - Write code for a feature or bug fix.
 - Commit, do not make changes to version.
 - Submit a pull request.

+To run the gem locally use the following command: `ruby -Ilib ./bin/hakiri`.

 ## License